Flexiheat UKIndirect vented hot water cylinders

 The heat exchanger coils of the cylinders are manufactured from 316 stainless steel and are rated for a maximum temperature of 120°C and a maximum pressure of 10 bar.

-Copper hot water cylinders, on the other hand, are rated to a maximum working head of 10 to 25 metres, which equates to approximately 1.0 bar to 2.5 bar, depending on the grade of copper used and the capacity of the open vented indirect cylinder.
+Copper hot water cylinders, on the other hand, are rated to a maximum working head of 10 to 25 metres, which equates to 1.0 bar to 2.5 bar, depending on the grade of copper used and the capacity of the open vented indirect cylinder.

 Stainless steel has superior durability, corrosion resistance (especially in hard water areas), and a longer lifespan.